Amcache on Windows Server: cadence, coverage, and quirks

 What's the same#

-On Windows Server 2016 onward, you get:
+On Windows Server 2016 onward you get:

-• The same file path: C:\Windows\AppCompat\Programs\Amcache.hve + .LOG1 + .LOG2.
+• Same file path: C:\Windows\AppCompat\Programs\Amcache.hve + .LOG1 + .LOG2.

-• The same Inventory* schema as Windows 10 1709+ / Windows 11.
+• Same Inventory* schema as Windows 10 1709+ / Windows 11.

 What's different#